fmdtools logo - titanic

 pymoo

-# used for optimization of tank example
+# used for optimization of tank and rover examples

 # license: (Apache 2.0) https://github.com/anyoptimization/pymoo/blob/main/LICENSE